Jmoodina/Pymaceuticals-challenge/README.md

 # Pymaceuticals SCC Study Analysis Repository

-## Objective
+## Project Introduction
 Welcome to the Pymaceuticals, Inc. GitHub repository dedicated to the comprehensive analysis of our recent animal study focused on screening potential treatments for squamous cell carcinoma (SCC), a prevalent form of skin cancer.
 As a senior data analyst at Pymaceuticals, my role involves dissecting the complete dataset from this study, which involved 249 mice with SCC tumors subjected to various drug regimens.
 Throughout a 45-day period, the development and measurement of tumor progression were meticulously observed.

+The executive team has specifically assigned me the task of providing a top-level summary of the study results, and this repository will showcase the code, visualizations, and analyses that contribute to our findings.
+Your engagement with this repository is key to gaining insights into the performance of Capomulin and other treatments in addressing SCC, ultimately advancing our understanding of potential cancer therapies.

+## Objective
 The primary objective of this study was to evaluate the efficacy of Pymaceuticals' key anti-cancer drug, Capomulin, in comparison to other treatment regimens.
 This repository serves as a centralized hub for the generation of tables and figures essential for the technical report detailing our clinical study.

-The executive team has specifically assigned me the task of providing a top-level summary of the study results, and this repository will showcase the code, visualizations, and analyses that contribute to our findings.
-Your engagement with this repository is key to gaining insights into the performance of Capomulin and other treatments in addressing SCC, ultimately advancing our understanding of potential cancer therapies.

 ## Project Tasks Overview
 - Data Preparation